alexirpan/mystery-hunt-bingo/README.md

-    "Puzzle requires identifying over 25 audio clips.", "\"That can't be the right idea!\" It's the right idea.", "Puzzle is stuck for 4+ hours, then gets backsolved.", "Puzzle is stuck for 30+ minutes, then someone checks work and solves it.", "Puzzle is stuck because final step is to solve a cryptic and no one gets it."];
+    "Puzzle requires identifying over 25 audio clips.", "\"That can't be the right idea!\" It's the right idea.", "Puzzle is stuck for 4+ hours, then gets backsolved.", "Puzzle is stuck for 30+ minutes, then someone checks the work and solves it.", "Puzzle is stuck because final step is to solve a cryptic and no one can.", "Puzzle has a clue that references COVID-19 or the coronavirus.", "10+ airplane emojis appear during kickoff.",
+    "Puzzle about Harry Potter.",
+    "Puzzle about Lord of the Rings.",
+    "Puzzle that uses solfege.",
+    "Puzzle that uses blood types.",
+    "A cryptics puzzle where the wordplay half must be modified first.", "Puzzle referencing a Pixar movie.",
+    "Puzzle about building your own logic puzzle.", "Answer to the puzzle appears in the title.", "There's a copy-to-clipboard button.",
+    "Puzzle references the US 2020 election.",
+    "Rock Lobster by The B-52's gets referenced.", "Video chat program for interactive events crashes.", "Puzzle that requires physically running around.",
+    "Puzzle that requires GPS spoofing."
+];

 function shuffle(array) {
     var currentIndex = array.length